dimitrisr/django-startup-template/README.md

 django-startup-template
 =======================

-A Django 1.6 template to kickstart a new web app.
+A Django 1.6 template to kickstart a new web app on a Webfaction server.

 Features
 ========